 If you’re looking for a HAM hand-held transceiver (HT) for social and personal emergency comms, the Ailunce HD1 GPS is the way to go.
 This is one of the first transceivers that involved actual HAM operators in their development and design.
 The people at Ailunce, Yolonda Guo, Vivian Vu, and Cherry Xiao reached out to HAM operators for their input.

 So, before I begin, the only crippling issue with this HT is the non-effective or lack of a front-end filter and it being direct conversion, which cause desensitization.
 You can check this out on my YouTube video on this topic.
 The Anytone and the TYT dual band transceivers are also direct conversion, and they don’t have an effective front-end filter; hence, they also suffer from desensitization and inter-modulation from nearby frequencies, usually within 15 feet in proximity.

-The end-result is that you cannot use this transceiver within 15 feet of another operator in a social setting, emergency setting, or mission-critical ICS-based emergency communications setting.
+The end-result is that you cannot use this transceiver within 15 feet of another operator; HENCE, you CANNOT use this transceiver nor Anytone transceiver in a social setting, emergency setting, nor mission-critical ICS-based emergency communications setting.

-To be fair and clear, Retevis and Ailunce DID NOT market this HT as an ICS-base emergency mission-critical comms device — they focused this HT strictly for HAM operators.
-HAM operators that are preppers can use this HT for their bug-out comms pack, as long as they are not communicating within 15 feet or so of another operator.
+To be fair and clear, Ailunce DID NOT market this HT as an ICS-base emergency mission-critical comms device — they focused this HT strictly for HAM operators.
+HAM operators that are preppers can use this HT for their own personal bug-out comms pack, as long as they are not communicating within 15 feet or so of another operator.

 Notwithstanding the aforementioned desensitization issue, the HD1 GPS transceiver is my choice for my non ICS-based mission-critical emergency communications activities.

 The major selling points for me: